microsoft/ebpf-for-windows/docs/eBpfExtensions.md

 resources allocated in the `ebpf_program_context_create_t` call.

 ### 2.2 Backward compatibility of the Extension data structures
 All the extension data structures are versioned.
-New fields can be added to the end of a data structure to maintain backward compatibility with the existing extensions.
-In such cases, the size field of the header will be updated but the version of the structure *will not change*.
+To maintain backward compatibility with the existing extensions, new fields **MUST** be added to the end of a data structure.
+The constant defining the current size of the modified struct will be updated in `ebpf_windows.h`.
 Existing eBPF extensions will continue to work without requiring recompilation.
+If an extension is modified to use a newly added field, the length field must be updated accordingly.

 If the change in data structure is such that it is no longer backward compatible (such as changing field type or position), then the version number will be updated.
-Existing eBPF extensions would need to be updated to use the new types.
+In this case, the product version of eBPF for Windows must be updated to indicate a breaking change as well.
+Existing eBPF extensions would need to be re-compiled to work with the latest version of eBPF.

-The set of supported version numbers for the various extension structures are listed in `ebpf_windows.h`.

 ### 2.3 Program Information NPI Client Attach and Detach Callbacks
 The eBPF Execution Context registers a Program Information NPI client module with the NMR for every eBPF program that